Tomatoes come in all colours and sizes; some wild species have traits that may benefit commercial varieties.

 The plants that result from a cross are screened to identify those that carry the wild trait of interest as well as those already held by the elite variety, explains Hanson.
 If the wild insect-resistance traits have been genetically sequenced, selection can be accelerated — rather than monitoring expression, researchers can simply look for the presence of the gene or allele, known as marker-assisted selection.

 “Insect-resistant varieties must also produce high yields of high-quality fruit.”

-The selected plants are then crossed with each other, and the subsequent generation crossed with the elite variety to increase the odds of a plant carrying every possible desirable trait.
+The selected plants are then crossed with the elite variety to increase the odds of a plant carrying every possible desirable trait.
 “Insect-resistant varieties must also produce high yields of high-quality fruit,” says Hanson.

 This whole process is repeated for each wild species, so it takes time.
 “Each cross and selection takes most of a year to complete,” says Hanson.
 He estimates it will take about five years before a commercial tomato variety bearing the wild traits of insect resistance is available.

 In 2016, Mark Tester, a plant biologist at King Abdullah University of Science and Technology in Thuwal, Saudi Arabia, and PhD student Yveline Pailles found that S. galapagense and S. cheesmaniae are also able to thrive in highly salty soils3.
 The aim now is to breed this trait into commercial lines.

 “Tomatoes are the world's biggest horticultural crop, by far, and they use a lot of water,” says Tester.
 Commercial tomatoes need fresh water — an increasingly limited resource.
 “A major water source that is currently unused is brackish water,” he says.
 “This is the driver of my research.”
 He estimates that new lines of salt-tolerant tomatoes could reach breeders in a couple of years.